sosheskaz/sosheskaz.github.io/_posts/2017-04-14-Filesystems-Suck.md

 ## Example 3.
 Because I Always Follow the Rule of Three
 [Seriously, it's built into me.
 I have to.](https://en.wikipedia.org/wiki/Rule_of_three_(writing))

+For this, you'll need to understand what a
+[symbolic link](https://kb.iu.edu/d/abbe) is.
+It's basically a more powerful version of Windows shortcuts or Mac aliases, that works particularly well for folders.
+Basically, you tell the computer "Okay, when I say Documents/photos, just redirect me to my Photos folder".

 For this example, I'll talk about how I organize my files.
 I'm obsessive with my file organization.
 I've got subfolder after subfolder, everything carefully named, everything in its proper place.
 No clutter.
 Basically the opposite of my home office.
-Then, I've got dozens of [symbolic links](https://kb.iu.edu/d/abbe) pointing to related folders (for example, my senior design code belongs both in the "MSOE" folder and the "Code" folder) so that everything is accessible from anywhere that makes sense.
+Then, I've got dozens of symlinks pointing to related folders (for example, my senior design code belongs both in the "MSOE" folder and the "Code" folder) so that everything is accessible from anywhere that makes sense.
 Then dozens more,